Skip to content

 2. Design Systems That Function Without Disclosure

-The predictive failure: Systems assume that people will disclose transition history when relevant, failing to account for stealth individuals who cannot or will not do so.
+The predictive failure: Systems assume that people will disclose transition history when relevant, failing to account for those who are stealth, who cannot or will not do so.

 Why prediction fails: Many transitioned women live without disclosing their medical history.
 Systems that require disclosure to function correctly produce predictable outcomes: